-You may have heard that U.S. News & World Report’s Best Places to Live survey ranked Austin number one for the second year in a row.
+You may have heard that U.S. News & World Report’s Best Places to Live survey ranked Austin number one for the fourth year in a row.
 This should come as no surprise to the people who call Austin home and are able to enjoy all that our city has to offer.

 The survey uses a mix of economic and social data points to determine each city’s ranking, from a job market index comprised of unemployment rates and average salaries, to a quality of life index showing how satisfied residents are with their city.
 We feel it is Austin’s quality of life and desirability that continuously sets it apart from other cities, and wanted to take a closer look at exactly why Austin has become such a great place to live.

 |Best U.S. City to be Quarantined In||DeliveryRank, 2020||1|

 |Best U.S. Market for Real Estate Investment||Urban Land Institute, 2019||1|

 |Best City for Dating in U.S||Apartment List, 2019||1|